+The General Library of the Institutehas 1.8 lakh books including reference books.
 Currently, Koha (Version 3.20.22), open software is being used for library management system.
-The GRI library uses Koha(Version 3.20.22) as a tool for library management system.
-This software is used for book / journalsacquisitions, circulation, cataloging, serials management, authorities, flexible reporting, label printing andmulti-format notices.
-Library standards and protocols MARC 21 areused for interoperability between Koha and other library-related software.
-The library has provision for selfcheckouts.
-The Library usesRFID for borrowing books from kiosk and returning of books to drop box.
-Additionally, the details on books transaction will be intimated through SMS as well as email to the respective users.
-The digital versions of theses awarded by GRI areuploaded in the Shodhganga portal.
-The library periodically conducts online as well as offline awareness programmes and workshops / webinars to the staff and research scholars of the institute.
+The GRI library uses Koha (Version 3.20.22) as a tool for library management system.
+This software is used for book / journals acquisitions, circulation, cataloging, serials management, authorities, flexible reporting, label printing and multiformat notices.
+Library standards and protocols MARC 21 are used for interoperability between Koha and other libraryrelated software.
+The library has provision for self checkouts.
+The Library uses RFID for borrowing books from kiosk and returning of books to drop box.
+Additionally, the details on bookstransaction will be intimated through SMS as well as email to the respective users.
+The digital versions of theses awarded by GRI are uploaded in the Shodhganga portal.
+The library periodically conducts online as well as offline awareness programmes and workshops / webinars on usage of Library softwares to the Staff and Research Scholars of theinstitute.
 The library has Turnitin and iThenticate software for plagiarism check.
 There is digital reference section with 34 computers.
 The library has a full-fledged facility for digitization of books and has created volumnous repository of digitized text and reference books which are available to the readers.